MCBE-Utilities/ShopAPI/README.md

 # ShopAPI

-ShopAPI is a [BeAPI](https://github.com/MCBE-Utilities/BeAPI) module that world/server owners to create unique shops for their maps.
+ShopAPI is a [BeAPI](https://github.com/MCBE-Utilities/BeAPI) module that allows world/server owners to create unique shops for their maps.

 ## Installing
 * Requirements